Francesca Battistelli: Career

 Battistelli joined TobyMac, Hawk Nelson, Brandon Heath and others on the Winter Jam 2009 tour, the nation's largest annual Christian music tour, which ran from January through March 2009.
 On November 23, 2009, Battistelli's song "It's Your Life" was featured on the series finale of Jon & Kate Plus 8 and The Biggest Loser, the same day It's Your Life, featuring all of the singles, was released on iTunes US.
 It's Your Life Dented Fender Session was also released at that time.
 "It's Your Life" was also used in the film Soul Surfer.

 Battistelli toured on Winter Jam again for 2011 and released a second studio album, Hundred More Years, on March 1, 2011.
 The album was preceded by the release of a single, "This is the Stuff", in early 2011, which was followed in July by "Motion of Mercy".
 On October 16, 2012, Battistelli released Christmas, a collection of traditional holiday music.

 On April 22, 2014, Battistelli's third studio album was released and titled If We're Honest.

 Battistelli released "Future" exclusively to Pizza Ranch on June 1, 2015.
 The song was written by Battistelli and Casey Brown and was produced by Ian Eskelin.

 In late 2016, Battistelli toured with Bethel Music and was featured on two songs on their 2017 release, Starlight.
 In late 2017, she released Greatest Hits: The First Ten Years.

 On June 15, 2018, Battistelli released "The Breakup Song", the first single from her fourth studio album, Own It.
 The second single, "This Could Change Everything", was released on October 12, 2018.

 Acting career

+In 2015, Battistelli starred in the American Christian sports drama, Woodlawn.

 In 2021, Battistelli starred in the American Christian drama film, God's Not Dead: We the People.